oracle/oracle-database-operator/docs/sidb/README.md

   * ### Patch existing Database

-    Edit and apply the `singleinstancedatabase.yaml` file of the database resource/object by specifying a new release update for image attributes.
+    Edit and apply the `singleinstancedatabase.yaml` file of the database resource/object by specifying a new release update for image attributes or run the following command.

     ```sh
     kubectl --type=merge -p '{"spec":{"image":{"pullFrom":"patched-image:tag","pullSecrets":"pull-secret"}}}' patch singleinstancedatabase sidb-sample